-From classical perspectives on the unknown to the most recent analyses in theology, brain research, decision making, economics, political science, and science and technology studies, this interdisciplinary series will serve as an indispensable resource for both students and scholars.
+From classical perspectives on the unknown to the most recent analyses in theology, brain research, decision making, economics, political science, ethnic discrimination and racism studies, feminist theory, post-colonial studies, and science and technology studies, this interdisciplinary series will serve as an indispensable resource for both students and scholars.
 The Routledge Research in Ignorance Studies series places the study of ignorance in historical and interdisciplinary context.

 Matthias Gross is Professor and Head of the Department of Urban and Environmental Sociology, Helmholtz Centre for Environmental Research, UFZ, Leipzig, Germany – email@example.com

 Linsey McGoey is Senior Lecturer in Sociology at the University of Essex – firstname.lastname@example.org

 Michael Smithson is a Professor in the Research School of Psychology at The Australian National University – email@example.com

 Tom Slater, University of Edinburgh